-E-Mail Notification E-Mail Notification Turn E-mail Notification on Check this box to enable this feature.
+E-Mail Notification Turn E-mail Notification on Check this box to enable this feature.
 If enabled, the E-mail address information (below) must be provided.
 Send to this E- mail Address Enter the E-mail address the Log is to be sent to.
 The E-mail will also show this address as the Sender's address.
 Outgoing (SMTP) Mail Server Enter the address or IP address of the SMTP (Simple Mail Transport Protocol) Server you use for outgoing E-mail.
 Mail Sender Address Enter the mail address of the sender.
 The E-mail will also show this address as the Sender's address.
 My SMTP Mail Server requires authentication To stop spanners, many SMTP mail servers require you to log in to send mail.
 In this case, enable this checkbox, and enter the login information (User name and Password) in the fields below.
 User Name If you have enabled "My SMTP Mail Server requires authentication" above, enter the User Name required to login to your SMTP Server.

+Password ----------

-Password If you have enabled "My SMTP Mail Server requires authentication" above, enter the password required to login to your SMTP Server.
+If you have enabled "My SMTP Mail Server requires authentication" above, enter the password required to login to your SMTP Server.

+E-mail Alerts

+Send E-mail alerts immediately

+You can choose to have alerts E-mailed to you, by checking the desired checkboxes.
+The Wireless Router can send an immediate alert when it detects a significant security incident such as

+- A known hacker attack is directed at your IP address - A computer on the Internet scans your IP address for open ports - Someone on your LAN (Local Area Network) tries to visit a blocked site.

+E-mail Logs

+Send Logs
-E-mail Alerts Send E-mail You can choose to have alerts E-mailed to you, by checking alerts immedithe desired checkboxes.
-The Wireless Router can send an immediate alert when it detects a significant security incident ately such as A known hacker attack is directed at your IP address A computer on the Internet scans your IP address for open ports Someone on your LAN (Local Area Network) tries to visit a blocked site.
-E-mail Logs Send Logs Select the desired option for sending the log by E-mail.
-Never (default) - This feature is disabled; Logs are not When log is full - The time is not fixed.
-The log will be sent when the log is full, which will depend on the volume of traffic.

-- Hourly, Daily, Weekly...
+Select the desired option for sending the log by E-mail.

+- Never (default) This feature is disabled; Logs are not sent. - When log is full The time is not fixed.
+The log will be sent when the log is full, which will depend on the volume of traffic. - Hourly, Daily, Weekly...
 The log is sent on the interval specified. - If Daily is selected, the log is sent at the time specified. - Select the time of day you wish the E-mail to be sent. - If Weekly is selected, the log is sent once per week, on the specified day, at the specified time.
 Select the day and the time of day you wish the E-mail to be sent.